© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Irfon Standing Stone is a scheduled monument protected by Cadw under reference BR264.
 View the official record →

-Cwm Irfon Standing Stone is a prehistoric monolith located in Breconshire, Wales, and forms part of the wider landscape of ritual and ceremonial monuments that characterise the upland regions of medieval and prehistoric Wales.
+Cwm Irfon Standing Stone is a prehistoric monolith located in Breconshire, Wales, forming part of the broader landscape of ritual and funerary monuments characteristic of Bronze Age communities in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR264.

 Cwm Irfon Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Irfon Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR264.